niti320/nitConvert/README.md

 ## Overview
-This application allows users to upload, delete, and rearrange images before converting them into a single PDF file.
+This application allows users to upload, delete, images before converting them into a single PDF file.
 It provides an intuitive interface for managing images and generating PDFs with ease.

 ## Features
 - **Upload Images**: Add multiple images for PDF conversion.